BA University of Arkansas (Fayetteville) Geography & History

 Americans Caught Off-Guard

-In the early morning hours of December 16,1944, thousands of German shock troops crept through the American lines near the Belgium border before sunrise.
-They easily bypassed the sleepy American outposts unnoticed penetrating deep behind their lines.
-As they advanced the Germans cut any communication wires they found along their paths to further isolate the American troops before the main attack began.
-Behind the shock troops thousands of German armored vehicles including massive 60 ton tiger tanks waited for the signal to advance.
-As the panzer divisions moved forward they quickly smashed through the weak American defenses.
-The initial attack set in motion one of the last great land battles of the Second World War in western Europe.
-Nazi Germany's supreme leader, Adolf Hitler, gambled everything the German army had left in reserve that the Americans were the weak link in the Allied coalition, the Italians of the Western Allies.
+In the early morning hours of December 16,1944, thousands of heavily armed German shock troops crept through the American lines.
+They easily bypassed the sleepy American outposts unnoticed penetrating deep behind their lines near the Belgium border before sunrise.
+As they advanced the Germans cut any communication wires they found along their paths to help further isolate the American troops.
+Behind the shock troops German armored vehicles, including massive 60 ton tiger tanks, waited for the signal to advance.
+As the panzer divisions moved forward they easily smashed through American defenses.
+The initial attack set in motion one of the last great land battles of the Second World War.
+Nazi Germany's supreme leader, Adolf Hitler, gambled everything the that the Americans were the weak link in the Allied coalition, the Italians of the Western Allies.
 His plan was to exploit that weakness during one of the worst winters on record in the mountains and forests of the Ardennes.
 The low clouds and snow would take away the American's greatest asset, its overwhelming command of the air.

-Safe underground in a bunker just a few miles from the battle zone near the ancient Castle Kransberg Hitler sat orchestrating the movement of his troops.
-The castle had a storied past in the history of warfare.
+Safe underground in a bunker just a few miles from the battle zone, near the ancient Castle Kransberg, Hitler sat orchestrating the movement of his troops.
+Kransberg castle had a storied past in the history of warfare.
 The structure dated back to the eleventh century.
 Its original foundation had been built on the top of the ancient ruins of a Roman ring-wall fortification.
-Battles in the Ardennes had raged, on and off, since the birth of Christ.
-The Eagle's Nest, code name for Hitler's headquarters, sat in the middle of the Ardennes, was a series of small cement bunkers at the edge of a long stretch of valley near the spa town of Bad Nauheim.
-So well hidden few knew it was there.
+Battles in that region had raged, on and off, since the birth of Christ.
+The Eagle's Nest, code name for Hitler's headquarters, sat in the middle of the Ardennes.
+It was a series of small cement bunkers at the edge of valley near the spa town of Bad Nauheim.

 One month later on January 15,1945, with the war still winnable in his eyes, a delusional Adolf Hitler would board his armored train and began his nineteen-hour trip to Berlin.
 He would spend the rest of his days trapped underground in the Fuhrerbunker in central Berlin.
 As Allied bombers turned the city into a massive pile of rubble Hitler hid 28 feet below in his dank underground shelter.
 The Ardennes offensive drives home the lesson that a large scale offensive by massed armor has no hope against an enemy who enjoys supreme command of the air.